Kristallnacht: Internationally

 British Jews protest against immigration restrictions to Palestine after Kristallnacht, November 1938.

 Kristallnacht sparked international outrage.
 According to Volker Ullrich, "a line had been crossed: Germany had left the community of civilised nations."
 It discredited pro-Nazi movements in Europe and North America, leading to a sharp decline in their support.
 Many newspapers condemned Kristallnacht, with some of them comparing it to the murderous pogroms incited by Imperial Russia.
-The United States recalled its ambassador, but it did not break off diplomatic relations, while other governments severed diplomatic relations with Germany in protest.
+The United States recalled its ambassador Hugh Wilson, but it did not break off diplomatic relations, while other governments severed diplomatic relations with Germany in protest.
 The British government approved the Kindertransport program for refugee children.

 The pogrom marked a turning point in relations between Nazi Germany and the rest of the world.
 The brutality of Kristallnacht, and the Nazi government's deliberate policy of encouraging the violence once it had begun, laid bare the repressive nature and widespread anti-Semitism entrenched in Germany.
 World opinion thus turned sharply against the Nazi regime, with some politicians calling for war.
 On 6 December 1938, William Cooper, an Aboriginal Australian, led a delegation of the Australian Aboriginal League on a march through Melbourne to the German Consulate to deliver a petition which condemned the "cruel persecution of the Jewish people by the Nazi government of Germany".
 German officials refused to accept the tendered document.

+In Spain, as the civil war was raging on, reactions were mixed on both sides.
+The Nationalist-controlled press celebrated Kristallnacht, repeating the Nazi version of the events and justifying the events from an antisemitic, Catholic perspective.
+Meanwhile, the Republican-controlled ones condemned it, while the Republican government offered refugee status to people suffering persecution from the Nazi regime.

 After Kristallnacht, Salvador Allende, Gabriel González Videla, Marmaduke Grove, Florencio Durán and other members of the Congress of Chile sent a telegram to Adolf Hitler denouncing the persecution of Jews.

 A more personal response, in 1939, was the oratorio A Child of Our Time by the English composer Michael Tippett.
 Once the government of Sweden was informed of Kristallnacht, it successfully demanded the Nazi authorities stamp the letter J in red ink on passports of German Jews to make it easier for Swedish border officials to turn them away.